Civil engineering: Surveying

 Surveying is the process by which a surveyor measures certain dimensions that occur on or near the surface of the Earth.
 Surveying equipment such as levels and theodolites are used for accurate measurement of angular deviation, horizontal, vertical and slope distances.
-With computerisation, electronic distance measurement (EDM), total stations, GPS surveying and laser scanning have to a large extent supplanted traditional instruments.
+With computerization, electronic distance measurement (EDM), total stations, GPS surveying and laser scanning have to a large extent supplanted traditional instruments.
 Data collected by survey measurement is converted into a graphical representation of the Earth's surface in the form of a map.
 This information is then used by civil engineers, contractors and realtors to design from, build on, and trade, respectively.
 Elements of a structure must be sized and positioned in relation to each other and to site boundaries and adjacent structures.

 Although surveying is a distinct profession with separate qualifications and licensing arrangements, civil engineers are trained in the basics of surveying and mapping, as well as geographic information systems.
 Surveyors also lay out the routes of railways, tramway tracks, highways, roads, pipelines and streets as well as position other infrastructure, such as harbors, before construction.